shurik179/yozh/docs/library.rst

 robot, as described in the Quickstart Guide.

-This document describes version xx of the library.
+This document describes version 2.1 of the library.